dietstack/dietstack/README.md

 ## Running the tests

 Each docker service has simple smoke test called `test.sh` in root directory of service repository.
-This test is run during each build and if test is finished with other value than 0, build is considered unsuccesful.
+This test is run during each build and if test is finished with exit code 0, build is considered succesful.
-Before each push, you should run the `test.sh` to save CI system resources.
+Before each push, you should run the `test.sh` on your local machine to save CI system resources.

 Integration tests with [Tempest](https://docs.openstack.org/tempest/latest/) are not ready yet, but it is already on our issue list - https://github.com/dietstack/dietstack/issues/2.